Search

 Signs of Period vs. Signs of Pregnancy

-Sometimes, early pregnancy signs can be mistaken for period signs as both conditions share some similar symptoms due to overlapping hormones.
+Sometimes, early pregnancy signs can be mistaken for period signs, as both conditions share some similar symptoms due to overlapping hormones.
 Those symptoms include fatigue, tender breasts, mood swings, and back pain.
-So, it is crucial to understand the difference in the signs of period and pregnancy.
+So, it is crucial to understand the difference between the signs of a period and pregnancy.
 Here's how you can tell:

 Symptom